esm-tools/pycmor/examples/02-upward-ocean-mass-transport/README.rst

 The vertical velocity component 𝑤 (saved as ``wo`` in fesom) is scaled by the cell area as well as a reference density 𝜌0 = 1035 kg m−3.

-``Pycmorize`` tool does not have in-built function that can handle such a computation but it is simple and straightforward to define a custom function and include it in the pipeline.
+``Pycmor`` tool does not have in-built function that can handle such a computation but it is simple and straightforward to define a custom function and include it in the pipeline.